davidlee/vite-node-starter/README.md

  - A lot of what you discover is consistent within one "run" but will be randomly regenerated if you die.
    Just because drinking a green potion heals you now doesn't mean it won't turn your next character into a statue.

+## What we care about

+You won't have to type.
+You'll be pairing with another developer, and be "navigating" - you direct them, talk aloud through the problems you encounter and potential solutions.

+We want to get a sense of how you think, how you solve problems, how you like working with other developers, and how you communicate.

+We don't expect you to finish the game, or even necessarily complete a feature.

+Have fun, and enjoy the process!
+We want to enjoy work, and hope you do too.
+: